forestgrape/coronavirus/1_introduction/suggestions.md

 * [Respect and Take Care](#respect-and-take-care)
 * [Live Healthily](#live-healthily)

-> written at the peak of the first Covid wave in Europe, actualized in Autumn 2020 and Spring 2021

 ## Covid-19 and Virus Infections
 For risk groups, Covid-19 can be serious short-term and such serious infections can damage organs.
 For people with a good immune system and without risk factors the severity of Covid-19 ranges usually from asymptomatic to moderate illness.
 For a healthy recovery it is important to have a healthy lifestyle with moderate and situation adapted [movement](../6_prevention_and_treatment/movement.md).
-A healthy lifestyle helps to prevent longer lasting tiredness (long-covid) or immune system overreactions.
+A healthy lifestyle reliably helps to prevent longer lasting tiredness (long-covid) or immune system overreactions.

 *Awareness* for viruses and *knowledge* what they do and how they can harm or help is important.
 No reason to be afraid or panic however, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 The immune system is crucial since avoiding viruses is _not_ possible.
-Many viruses live temporarily or reside permanently in our body - all together forming the virome of our body.
-Viruses can be harmful, but mostly the immune system handles them and they even can support us evolving.
+Many viruses live temporarily or permanently in our body and form the our virome and some literally became part of our DNA.
+Viruses can be harmful, but mostly the immune system controls and if necessary limits the virus interactions.
+Viruses helped us evolving and still can do so.

 > Regarding effects: short-term and long-term, adverse and beneficial, unwanted and wanted effects are known and even proven for many things and behaviors, so its about setting priorities.
 Ideally we all - if we want - are capable to take own educated decisions on priorities or at least can contributing to decisions.

 > Trying to contribute to knowledge and explain knowledge on coronaviruses is a major motivation for this page.

+> The page started in March 2020.
+Content has been added, updated and corrected since.
+Though statements such as the note below are timeless.

 Time to act mindfully, carefully and circumspectly & work together in an open, fair and honest way.